 Children get up to all kinds of mischief.
 When it comes to water it pays not to gamble on their lives.
 Always look out for hazards and mitigate them by taking actions to prevent drownings.

-When it comes to young children and water, all kinds of water - be it rivers, tubs, baths, pools, and beaches - offer a fun place to play but pose extreme danger for young children.
+All kinds of water - all be it rivers, tubs, baths, lakes, pools, ponds and beaches - offer a fun place to play but pose extreme danger for young children.

 Under-fives are most at risk because they have not developed the skills to get out of danger if the situation arises, nor have the mental capacity to judge dangerous situations therefore they do not see the consequences that their actions may have.

 At six months you can enrol your child into an appropriate swimming activity at your local pool.
 Lots of pools have babies swim classes and these are an ideal place to begin your child’s safe water activities.
-Also, at six months, the child has had their immunisations and their immune system are good, they can stand changes in temperatures and can have good head control.
+At six months, the child has had their immunisations and their immune system is good, they can take changes in temperatures and can have good head control.

 You can do activities at home to increase your child’s awareness of water safety.
 You want your child to be happy and confident around water but at the same time developing a healthy respect for the dangers it can pose.